najdi013/Selenium-Web-Automation/README.md

 # Selenium Web Automation with Python, BDD
 This is my first simple framework/project/sample for automation web page testing.
-## I used:
-- POM structure,
-- basic folder structure for BDD,
-- Selenium with Python.

 ## Scope of testing:
 ### Manual: